 The primary degree in pastoral studies is the master's degree, although bachelor's degree programs are available.
 This article looks at...

-Learn about degrees in pastoral Christian studies.
-Get information on Bachelor of Arts degrees, course requirements and career prospects to...
+Learn about Bachelor of Arts programs in pastoral Christian studies.
+Get information on course requirements and career prospects to make an...

 Master of Arts in Pastoral Counseling and Master of Arts in Christian Studies (with a concentration in pastoral ministry) programs are...